Frequently Asked Questions

 Q: With the recent scares in the media, bed bugs are a huge concern for many owners.
 What can owners do to prevent bed bugs?

 A: Although no bed bugs have been detected in the Hill Condominiums, your best defense for bed bugs is bed bug proof mattress and pillow coverings.
-If you rent your unit, it is highly recommended to take these simple precautions.
+If you rent your unit, it is highly recommended taking these simple precautions.
 Bed bugs tend to borough in areas that are close to their host, which includes mattresses, pillows, headboards, and cracks in window seals.
-Due to their size they easily hide in luggage and endure long stints of travel.
+Due to their size they easily hide in the luggage and endure long stints of travel.
 Please visit this link, US Bed Bugs, for an extensive offering of bed bug protection for purchase.
 Please also note that if you're looking to refurnish your unit, be aware that reclaimed wood headboards are recommended to be avoided as they have a multitude of cracks, creating a perfect home for bed bugs to hide.

 Lastly, keep your units tidying and clean.
 This will not only prevent bed bugs, but a multitude of other obnoxious pests, such as mites, that may prosper in untidy conditions.
 When using cleaners for your unit, please make sure they are educated in detecting bed bugs and other pests, as this is another powerful deterrent in avoiding infestations.